Textile Recycling - is it the solution to our fashion addiction?

 Textile recycling starts with the collection of clothes and other textiles.
 Some donated clothing is categorized as donations for Global South countries, others are selected for resale.
 We know that a lot of work needs to be done to increase the awareness of these recycling programs as only about 12% of our clothes are actually recycled as opposed to disposed of.
 The problem is that only a fraction of what is donated will be repurposed or resold and the remainder will find their way into our landfills where they will be set to decompose for oftentimes longer than we’ll ever be around to experience.

-The process for recycling textile materials is surprisingly labour-intensive - it truly takes a vigilant and skilled team to do the job right.
-Textiles are pulled apart into the fibers, which as more and more blended materials become common, can make this a long and complicated process.
+The process of recycling textile materials is surprisingly labour-intensive - it truly takes a vigilant and skilled team to do the job right.
+Textiles are pulled apart into the fibres, which as more and more blended materials become common, can make this a long and complicated process.
 The fibers are then spun into yarn where they are cleaned and mixed through a carding process.
 Carding is when the yarn goes through a machine to be cleaned and mixed with other fibers leaving you with a smooth end result for further processing.
 Fibers that are not spun into yarn can become other materials such as filling or stuffing.
 Unfortunately, there are certain fibers such as polyester or fleece that degrade into microplastics.

 Beyond our current solutions, you can look forward to more advanced forms of textile recycling popping up near you!
 The technologies for fibre recycling are currently being used only on a small scale.
 Pressure on companies to meet consumer demands is growing and we can soon look forward to having the responsibility fall upon the manufacturers to do better for the environment and ourselves.
 There are researchers looking into new techniques for recycling certain blends of fabric by feeding them to fungi!
 This new technique allows a fungus called Aspergillus niger, a black mould that has been found to contain certain enzymes that can break down cotton - leaving a pure polyester fibre that can be recycled into new clothes!